 - Accommodation: 3 nights standard double/twin room at Hotel Frón (or similar) (upgrades available subject to availability; supplements may apply)

-- The following activities and equipment are included: Blue Lagoon entrance (inc. towel and cocktail), hot spring visit and Northern Lights hunt, visit the Sky Lagoon (including entry and towel) (order subject to change)
+- The following activities and equipment are included: Blue Lagoon entrance (inc. towel and cocktail), Northern Lights cruise, visit the Sky Lagoon (including entry and towel) (order subject to change)

 - Emergency contact during your time in Iceland

 - A note on flights: flights are not included in the holiday price so that the best possible fares and schedule can be found at the time of booking.
 There are low cost and scheduled flights operating this route and our travel experts will happily provide a quotation and arrange the flights as part of the package